-Crescita is dependent on its commercial teams, including its sales force, for the marketing and sale of its products to its Canadian customers.
+Crescita is dependent on its commercial teams, including its sales force, to market and sell its products to its Canadian customers.
 In certain foreign jurisdictions, Crescita relies on its commercial partners to market and sell its products.
 Management believes that it has appropriate in-house personnel with the experience and expertise to market and sell its existing products and to develop its pipeline.
 To execute the current business plan, Crescita may selectively add key personnel and in the future, may need to hire additional staff as activities expand.
 In addition, market acceptance of the Company's products by consumers, physicians or patients will depend on distribution channels accepting the product for sale.